kindlin/sfc-webapp/README.md

-This Web Application is modified from tsk-webapp to addapt the ordering process for The Sunshine Food Coop.
+This Web Application is modified from tsk-webapp to adapt the ordering process for the Sunshine Food Coop.

-It is copiled using
+It is compiled using
 ruby '1.9.3' and
 rails'4.0.0'